eevee/floof/docs/developers/authentication.rst

    HTTP server (if the client presented a valid certificate within the context of the current TLS session); and

-2. The URL and timestamp of the most recent successful OpenID validation is stored in the Pyramid session.
+2. The URL and timestamp of the most recent successful OpenID validation and the email address and timestamp of the most recent successful BrowserID validation are stored in the Pyramid session.

 Resolving Identity